 “Two nations are in your womb, two separate peoples shall issue from your body; One people shall be mightier than the other, and the older shall serve the younger.”

-If the phrase is to be translated as “the older will serve the younger” than the word את is missing before צָעִֽיר.
-Without את it is not clear if the younger will serve the older or as liturgical Jewish singing practice implies the other way around!
+If the phrase is to be translated as “the older will serve the younger” than the word את (et) is missing before צָעִֽיר (tsair).
+Without את it is not clear if the younger will serve the older or, as liturgical Jewish singing practice implies, the other way around!

-It is indeed a great challenge to make a responsible translation decision when the text in Hebrew clearly has a built-in ambiguity.
-But could it be that translator’s practice of alerting us only to one choice obscures something that was intentionally left in the text by its author?
+It is, indeed, a great challenge to make a responsible translation decision when the Hebrew text has a built-in ambiguity.
+But could it be that translator’s practice of alerting us only to one choice obscures something that the original author intentionally left in the text?
 Probably so.